GW501516

-GW501516 (also known as GW-501,516, GW1516, GSK-516, Cardarine, and on the black market as Endurobol) is a PPARδ receptor agonist that was invented in a collaboration between Ligand Pharmaceuticals and GlaxoSmithKline in the 1990s.
+GW501516 (also known as GW-501,516, GW1516, GSK-516, cardarine, and on the black market as endurobol) is a PPARδ receptor agonist that was invented in a collaboration between Ligand Pharmaceuticals and GlaxoSmithKline in the 1990s.
 It entered into clinical development as a drug candidate for metabolic and cardiovascular diseases, but was abandoned in 2007 because animal testing showed that the drug caused cancer to develop rapidly in several organs.

 In 2007, research was published showing that high doses of GW501516 given to mice dramatically improved their physical performance; the work was widely discussed in popular media, and led to a black market for the drug candidate and to its abuse by athletes as a doping agent.
 The World Anti-Doping Agency (WADA) developed a test for GW501516 and other related chemicals and added them to the prohibited list in 2009; it has issued additional warnings to athletes that GW501516 is not safe.

 History

 GW501516 was initially discovered during a research collaboration between GSK and Ligand Pharmaceuticals that began in 1992.
 The discovery of the compound was published in a 2001 issue of PNAS.
 Oliver et al. reported that they used "combinatorial chemistry and structure-based drug design" to develop it.
 One of the authors was the son of Leo Sternbach who discovered benzodiazepines in the 1960s.

 R & D Focus Drug News reported that GSK began phase I trials of the compound for the treatment of hyperlipidemia in 2000 followed by phase I/II in 2002.
 In 2003, Ligand Pharmaceuticals earned a $1 million payment as a result of GSK continuing phase I development.

-By 2007, GW501516 had completed two phase II clinical studies and other studies relating to obesity, diabetes, dyslipidemia and cardiovascular disease, but GSK abandoned further development of the drug in 2007 for reasons which were not disclosed at the time.
+By 2007, GW501516 had completed two phase II clinical studies and other studies relating to obesity, diabetes, dyslipidemia, and cardiovascular disease, but GSK abandoned further development of the drug in 2007 for reasons which were not disclosed at the time.
 It later emerged that the drug was discontinued because animal testing showed that the drug caused cancer to develop rapidly in several organs, at dosages of 3 mg/kg/day in both mice and rats.

 Ronald M. Evans's laboratory purchased a sample of GW501516 and gave mice a much higher dose than had been used in GSK's experiments; they found that the compound dramatically increased the physical performance of the mice.
 The work was published in 2007 in Cell and was widely reported in the popular press including The New York Times and The Wall Street Journal.

+Another human study (comparing cardarine with the PPARα agonist GW590735 and placebo) was published in 2021.